Introduction to structural causal models in science studies

 The effect of Rigour on Reproducibility

-To provide a first impression of the simulated data, and some intuition of how we can estimate causal effects, we first analyse the effects of Rigour and Open data on Reproducibility (see Figure 3).
+To provide a first impression of the simulated data, and some intuition of how we can estimate causal effects, we first analyse the effect of Rigour on Reproducibility (see Figure 3).
 Rigour and Reproducibility are clearly positively correlated: higher Rigour is associated with higher Reproducibility.
-We also see that the overall level of reproducibility tends to be higher if there is Open Data.
+We also see that the overall level of reproducibility tends to be higher if there is Open data.

 Show the code